JeffDeCola/my-neural-networks/perceptron-simple-example/README.md

-# PERCEPTRON NEURAL NETWORK
+# PERCEPTRON SIMPLE EXAMPLE

-_This is a simple an implementation of a perceptron (P) neural network written in go._
+_A simple an implementation of a perceptron (P) neural network written in go._

 Table of Contents